-Over 10 years ago, I was working diligently doing job my job as an investment advisor or financial planner (I was never sure what to call myself back then).
-As far as I understood it, my job was to search for investments that would generate above average returns for my clients.
-That’s what the entire industry was built on and really, that’s what clients thought they hired me to do.
+In 1999, I was working diligently doing my job as an investment advisor or financial planner (I was never sure what to call myself back then).
+As far as I understood it, my job was to search for investments that would generate above-average returns for my clients.
+That’s what the entire industry was built on, and really, that’s what clients thought they hired me to do.

-Above average returns is called “alpha”, and finding even a little of it was worth any trouble.
-The search for alpha was why investment firms hired the bright people and gave them bigger computers than the “other guys.”
+Above-average returns is called “alpha,” and finding even a little of it was worth any trouble.
+The search for alpha was why investment firms hired bright people and gave them bigger computers than the “other guys.”
 As I was searching for a little alpha anywhere I could find it, I ran across a little annual study done by Dalbar.
 This study attempts to find out how investors did compared to the average investment.
 You see, investment returns are not the same as investor returns.

-Investor returns measure your real life return.
-The return you earned as you buy and sell your investments, or switch from one investment to another in your search for the next hot thing (remember our search for alpha?).
+Investor returns measure your real-life return.
+The return you earn as you buy and sell your investments, or switch from one investment to another in your search for the next hot thing (remember our search for alpha?).

 Well, for as long as Dalbar has been doing their study, the result has been shocking!
-The lastest update is not much different from the one I read over ten years ago.
+The latest update is not much different from the one I read back in 1999.
 The study uses the S&P 500 as a proxy for the “average investment.”
 For the 20-year period ending 2007, the average investment return was 11.81%.
-The average investor return was 4.48%
+The average investor return was 4.48%.

 Three pages devoted to saving a percent, one sentence that mentioned a massive problem but offered no ideas for solving it!
 I started telling the story everywhere I could.
 I drew this sketch on the whiteboard in every client meeting and at every public speaking engagement.